 The Silk Museum open 10-4pm:

-Visitors will need to pre-book hourly slots which start at 10am with each hour slot having capacity for up to six visitors.
+Visitors will need to pre-book half hourly slots which start at 10am with each half hourly slot having capacity for up to six visitors.
 This means that there’s plenty of space to explore and enjoy the collections in our largest ground floor gallery – the Red Room.

 We are keeping your visit safe by –

 Wondering what your visit will be like?
 We’ll take you on a tour of the museum showing how we’ve prepared everything to make your visit as safe and enjoyable as we can.
 See you soon!

 Booking your ticket to the Silk Museum and Paradise Mill

 Entry is by advanced booking only via Art Tickets.

 Art Tickets is operated by Art Fund_ as a free online ticket booking service for UK museums and galleries.

 KEEP IN TOUCH: